 Camp Jean Rankin: Empowering Children and Teens who Stutter

-Appalachian State University is excited to announce North Carolina’s only residential, intensive summer camp for stuttering, Camp Jean Rankin: Empowering Children and Teens Who Stutter.
+App State houses North Carolina’s only residential, intensive summer camp for stuttering, Camp Jean Rankin: Empowering Children and Teens Who Stutter.
 Since stuttering can become increasingly challenging during the teen years, this program will be a welcome resource for young people, aged 11 to 16 and their parents.
-The camp will take place July 21st—July 26th, 2024 on App State’s campus in Boone, North Carolina, nestled in the beautiful Blue Ridge Mountains.
+The next camp will take place on July 20th—July 25th, 2025 on App State’s campus in Boone, North Carolina, nestled in the beautiful Blue Ridge Mountains.

 The Impact of Stuttering